Estimated reading time: 17 minutes

 It is a wonderful frugal idea for the crafty CBB fans out there.

 Always begin and end your day with a SMILE!- Mr.CBB

 Every week, I get thousands of people to visit the Canadian Budget Binder because they did a search online and found my blog.

 Most times funny, Sometimes serious.

-- Would you buy peanut butter from a dollar store? – Yes and No because it’s likely cheaper to wait for a grocery sale and stock up then it is at the Dollar Store.
-However, if you can’t wait then yes just read the label.
+- Would you buy peanut butter from a dollar store? – Yes and No because waiting for a grocery sale and stocking up is likely cheaper than at the Dollar Store.
+However, if you can’t wait, just read the label.

-- When You’re You’re Poor– Oops you seem to have said “You’re” twice.
+- When You’re Poor– Oops, you seem to have said “You’re” twice.

 - How to make a bit of money fast?– Bring back your empties!

-That’s all the fun for this week, thanks for dropping by and we’ll see ya all again next Saturday!
+That’s all the fun for this week; thanks for dropping by, and we’ll see you all again next Saturday!